 A good leash and harness in case of car trouble

-Spray bottle to avoid heat, as some of these days are still a lil sunny.
+Spray bottle to avoid heat, on sunny days .

 I’ve learned from experience, to never depend on AC.

 Keep in mind dogs don’t sweat.
 Take breaks and always provide shade and water.

 In all the areas you travel, watch for stickers n prickles and any other things that might stick in the pads of their paws on the much needed potty break.